Reading your smart meter data

 Half-hourly settlement

 Market-wide Half-Hourly Settlement, usually shortened to MHHS, is the industry move towards settling electricity based on actual half-hourly consumption rather than profile estimates.
-Elexon says suppliers began migrating meters from 22 October 2025, with full implementation expected in May 2027.
+Elexon says suppliers began migrating meters from 22 October 2025, around 80% of meters are expected to be accepted into the new arrangements by October 2026 and full migration is due on 7 May 2027.

 You do not need to do anything just because MHHS is happening.
-The practical point for households is simpler: half-hourly data is becoming more central to how the energy system works, and tariffs that reward flexible use should become easier for suppliers to support.
+The practical point for households is simpler: half-hourly data is becoming more central to how the energy system works, so the boring checks around consent, missing data, meter identifiers and tariff terms matter more, not less.

 Octopus already makes that visible through Agile, Go, Intelligent Go, Cosy and other smart-tariff ideas.
 Your own half-hourly data helps you check whether those tariffs suit your home rather than relying on a headline rate.